aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Organization-Units.md

-**Please note**; The product entity must have a **TenantId** (which is a property of IMustHaveTenant) to distinguish it from products of different tenants in a multi-tenant application (see the [multi tenancy document](/Pages/Documents/Multi-Tenancy#data-filters) for more info).
+**Please note**; The product entity must have a **TenantId** (which is a property of IMustHaveTenant) to distinguish it from products of different tenants in a multi-tenant application (see the [Multi-Tenancy document](/Pages/Documents/Multi-Tenancy#data-filters) for more info).
 If your application is not multi-tenant, you don't need this interface and property.